Spatial Periodicity & In-Situ Vehicle Damage Mapping¶

 (The single exception at 4.1 MHz was the West Broadway 'Toasted' Bus cluster, which fell into an anti-node.
 See §15.7 below.)

-The expected statistical counter-argument is the look-elsewhere effect associated with optimizing the phase offset and testing multiple frequencies.
+The correct statistical counter-argument is the look-elsewhere effect introduced by optimizing the phase offset and testing multiple frequencies.
+That correction narrows the claim.
+It does not erase the result.

 - Single-band caution: After phase sweep and four-frequency scanning are allowed, the best single-band 8/9 result is not a strong discriminator by itself.

-- Aggregate caution: The overall 30/36 cross-frequency pattern remains quantitatively nontrivial, but under a simple bounding-box random-layout null the aggregate hit count alone lands only in the approximate MC p ≈ 0.16 to 0.18 range in current local reruns.
+- Aggregate caution: Under a simple bounding-box random-layout null, the aggregate 30/36 cross-frequency hit count alone lands in the approximate MC p ≈ 0.16 to 0.18 range in current local reruns.
+Aggregate count by itself is therefore not the strongest discriminator.

 A critical question is whether the result is fragile — dependent on the exact 114.5° bearing — or robust across a range of plausible bearings.